-PhD students may transfer up to 30 graduate course credits from prior graduate programs in the same discipline as their anticipated PhD.
-Transfer courses must be either reasonable duplicates of courses offered at NSU or clearly in an applicable PhD field of interest.
-Transfer acceptability will be decided by the Director of Academic Programs, the student's advisors, and the student's dissertation committee (if formed at entrance).
+Ph.D. students may transfer up to 30 graduate course credits from prior graduate programs in the same discipline as their anticipated Ph.D.
+Transfer courses must be either reasonable duplicates of courses offered at NSU or clearly in an applicable Ph.D. field of interest.
+Transfer acceptability will be decided by the Department Chair, the student's advisors, and the student's dissertation committee (if formed at entrance).